artifacthub/hub/docs/repositories.md

 ### Example repository: KEDA Official External Scalers

-- Scalers source Github URL: [https://github.com/kedacore/external-scalers/tree/master/artifacthub](https://github.com/kedacore/external-scalers/tree/master/artifacthub)
+- Scalers source GitHub URL: [https://github.com/kedacore/external-scalers/tree/master/artifacthub](https://github.com/kedacore/external-scalers/tree/master/artifacthub)
 - Repository URL used in Artifact Hub: `https://github.com/kedacore/external-scalers/artifacthub` (please note how the *tree/master* part is not used)

 ## Keptn integrations repositories

-Keptn integrations repositories are expected to be hosted in Github, Gitlab or Bitbucket repos.
+Keptn integrations repositories are expected to be hosted in GitHub, Gitlab or Bitbucket repos.
 When adding your repository to Artifact Hub, the url used **must** follow the following format:

 - `https://github.com/user/repo[/path/to/packages]`
 - `https://gitlab.com/user/repo[/path/to/packages]`